msheliga1/pj3ReactQLCoalViolence/README.md

             - Noted that savedBooks [] must be [Books] and NOT [ID]
             - Got .populate to work.
             - Working methods include add user, getAllUsers, getUser and add Book.
-        Goal: Add new page for my books.
+    CLIENT Goal: Add new page for my books and create book.
+            - Works
+        Goal: Add New Book to both favorites and myFights.
+            - Works
+        Goal: Remove book from favorite array.
+        Goal: Search shows favorited and myFights

 CLIENT
-    Should run at same time as graphQL if "mpm run develop".
+    Runs at same time as graphQL if "mpm run develop".
 (Big shout out to Chris for help!).
         App at port 3000.
 GraphQL at 3001.
     Found queries and mutations under client/src/utils
         Added graphQL style routes, by copying and pasting from graphQL.
 Made sure got all non password data.

-    Verified: main page still displays.
-    Verified: main page still searches correctly.
-    Goal: Sign Up.
-        Moded App.jsx.
-Largely used Act 26, but with NavBar instead of Header and Footer.
+ly used Act 26, but with NavBar instead of Header and Footer.
             Got build error.
 Missing dependency "@apollo/client": "^3.7.14", (also missing graphql).
             - Accidentally added to SERVER package.json.
 Gave dreaded rollup issue.
 Mike the TA said to
                 put in the client package.json.
 Got rid of build error.
         Tweakd vite.config.js (per Andrew-Mike.
 Would never have thought of on my own.).
-        Moded SignUpForm.jsx.
-Only 1 or 2 lines using ADD_USER needed changed.
-        Error: ADD_USER not a function.
-ADD_USER imported from mutations.
-Code same as 26.
-Mutation same as 26.
-            Changed ADD_USER to ADD_USER2 in mutation and in import and call.
-Same not a function error.
-            NPM i in client.
-Rebuilt.
-Not helpful.
-            NPM i r/c/s.
-Rebuilt.
-Restarted server.
-Not helpful.
-        Gave up on Sign Up for now and went to Login.
-See if same error occurs.
-        4.23 Class.
-Andrew said I should make this look like Login and AddBook.
-        Basic Problem: Somehow miscopied incomplete file from ??? to Signup26.jsx.
-File NOT from Act 26.
-        Added code analgous to correct signup26 and login.
-Eliminated any code with res or result.
-        (Commented out getMe useQuery in SearchBooks.jsx)
-        Finally got to work.
-Verified new sign-up is in list of all GQL users.
-    Goal: Log In
-        Copied parts of userFormSubmit from Act 26 Login.jsx to LoginForm.jsx
-        Had to keep useState for validator and showAlert.
-        Note name change of other useState from userFormData to formState (and setFormState).
-            Should have changed the useState line, instead changed all others.
-        Able to get rid of all "render" errors.
-        Able to login.
-Super duper awesome great.
-    Goal: Add Book.
-        Once Logged in can search for books.
-Get addBook button with each book found.
-    Goal: Save Boook (SearchBooks.jsx handler)
-        Code from addComment Act 26 varies more than other code.
-        Able to gather together expected username and book values.
-        Get a 400 error.
-Might be because hardwired username to MJS.
-        Noted that not all books have descriptions.
-            Changed SAVE_BOOK schema, GQL and mutation so that descption is NOT required.
-            Freaking graphQL still wont add without a desciption. "null" does not work either.
-But
-                okay without an image or link value.
-Arghhh.
-        Per Andrew, can try GET_ME query to return username.

         Got GET_ME query to work.
 Must be outside of handler to avoid hook error.
         This fails because context is empty for me/GET_ME query.
         Context also empty for saveBook mutation.
 Arghhh.